 Tracking Your Reader's Journey

 I recently came across a progress bar at the top of a blog page on Alexandru's website (kudos to him—it looks great).
 I thought this was incredibly helpful and wanted to implement the same feature on my own site, specifically using Jaspr.
-From a Flutter perspective, this seems like a straightforward widget to create, but how would that translate to another Dart framework?
+From a Flutter perspective, this seemed like a straightforward widget to create, but how would that translate to another Dart framework?

 Implementing the Progress Bar

-First things first, we need to apply the proper CSS to our site.
-Import the Bulma CSS within the head of the
+First things first, I needed to apply the proper CSS to my site.
+I imported the Bulma CSS

-Document (located in main.server.dart).
-Bulma has a very sleek
+within the head of the Document (located in main.server.dart).
+Bulma had a very sleek

 head: [